davidlu1001/davidlu1001.github.io/source/_posts/ElasticSearch-backup-with-AWS-S3.md

 ```

 # Backup operation
-The snapshots lifecycle management (SLM) feature is introduced and natively supported in ES version 7.5.0, so for lower version need to self-manage the snapshots / retention policy.
+The snapshots lifecycle management (SLM) feature is introduced and natively supported in ES version `7.5.0`, so for lower version need to self-manage the snapshots / retention policy.

-At this stage, can use existing tool curator (with cronjob) on EC2 instance (e.g. gateway / master node), to make the entire process run first.
-And then if it runs normally, can consider using ECS cronjob (scheduled task) to schedule the backup in the next phrase to avoid single point of failure.
+Can either use existing tool curator (with cronjob) on EC2 instance (e.g. gateway / master node), or can consider using ECS cronjob (scheduled task) to schedule the backup to avoid single point of failure.

 For curator version compatibility, should be safe to choose the latest version `5.8.3` to support ES `6.X`.